Kyneticz/MLSInventory-Management/README.md

 # Medical Lab Inventory Management System

+## Overview

+This project is a Medical Lab Inventory Management System designed to manage the inventory of a medical lab using a relational database.
+The system is built with Python, MySQL, and HTML, aiming to demonstrate the fundamentals of full-stack software development and data warehousing.
+This project serves as a learning tool and a stepping stone towards a more technical role in the field.

 ## Database Schema

-This project utilizes a relational database to manage the inventory of a medical lab.
-The schema consists of four main tables: `InventoryItems`, `Orders`, `Suppliers`, and `OrderItems`.
+The database schema consists of four main tables:
-This project was started as a means of learning how to code utilizing Python, MySQL, and ultimately taking the relational database and creating a interactable user interface through HTML.

-I built this project to understand the fundamentals of full-stack software development and data warehousing; In addition, this project will serve as a means to help me sharpen my skill as I continue to make small iterations.
-Ultimately, I used this a means to work on my technical acumen as I desire to transition from healthcare to that of a more technical rol

-### Tables

 1. **InventoryItems**
    - `item_id`: Primary Key, Unique Identifier for each inventory item.